What a woman heart attack survivor wants us to teach our daughters

 Finally, when pain in her chest began radiating into arm – “I felt like someone was electrocuting me and the muscle was being ripped from the bone in her left arm” — she realized, “That was what dying felt like and I knew it.”

 Jessica sought treatment at local emergency room just in time.
-More heart attacks followed, and finally, she received a diagnosis after being sent to Vanderbilt University Medical Center and assessed by cardiologist Joseph Fredi, M.D.
+More heart attacks followed, and finally, she received a diagnosis after being sent to Vanderbilt University Medical Center.
 Though her condition, spontaneous coronary artery dissection, is a less common cause of heart attacks in women, Jessica still works to educate women on the warning signs.
 She is now under the care of Esther S.H.
 Kim, M.D., director of the Vanderbilt’s new Arteriopathy Clinic.

 Now 34, Jessica spoke alongside Dr. Kim at the Vanderbilt Heart and Vascular Institute SCAD Patient Symposium, which drew more than 80 registrants from 14 states to Nashville in August 2017.
 Jessica has connected with the SCAD Alliance, which supports patients with SCAD, seeks to educate healthcare professionals about the condition and works to further research.